Allstate Spark Plugs

-You may not think about your sparkplug often, but it’s down there; sparking a few thousand times per minute, igniting your fuel, chugging that piston back and forth.
-It’s one of hundreds of parts that must work flawlessly in unison to keep you and your scooter moving safely through traffic.
-It’s actually stupefying that scooters or cars, (or human bodies) work at all.
-Maybe it’s better not to think about it.
+You may not think about your spark plug often, but it’s always there, igniting a few thousand times per minute to keep your piston chugging back and forth in your cylinder.
+It’s one of hundreds of parts that must work in unison — flawlessly, for years and years — to keep you and your scooter moving safely through traffic.
+It’s actually stupefying that scooters or cars, or human bodies for that matter, work at all.
+Maybe it’s better not to think about it. (closes browser)

 Spark Plug color